ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 ### 2. Overlay Network

-The second part of Swarm is an overlay network with protocols powering the [Distributed Immutable Store of Chunks (DISC)](/docs/learn/technology/DISC/).
+Swarm is an overlay network with protocols powering the [Distributed Immutable Store of Chunks (DISC)](/docs/learn/technology/DISC/).
 This layer is responsible for storing and retrieving data in a decentralised and secure manner.

 Swarm's overlay network is built on top of the underlay transport layer and uses [Kademlia](/docs/learn/glossary#kademlia) overlay routing to enable efficient and scalable communication between nodes.
 Kademlia is a distributed hash table (DHT) algorithm that allows nodes to locate each other in the network based on their unique identifier or hash.

-Swarm's DISC is an implementation a Kademlia DHT optimized for storage.
-While the use of DHTs in distributed data storage protocols is common, for many implementations DHTs are used only for indexing of specific file locations.
-Swarm's DISC distinguishes itself from other implementations by instead breaking files into chunks and storing the chunks themselves directly within a Kademlia DHT.
+Swarm's DISC is an implementation of Kademlia DHT optimized for storage.
+While the use of DHTs in distributed data storage protocols is common, many implementations DHTs are only used for indexing of specific file locations.
+Swarm's DISC distinguishes itself from other implementations by breaking files into chunks and storing the chunks directly within a Kademlia DHT.

 Each chunk has a fixed size of 4kb and is distributed across the network using the DISC model.
 Each chunk has a unique address taken from the same namespace as the network node addresses that allows it to be located and retrieved by other nodes in the network.